mongodb/docs/source/reference/commands.rst

    Replace "``<hostname>:<port>``" with the hostname and port of the database instance you want to add as a shard.
-Because the :option:`mongos` instances do not have state and distribute configuration in the :term:`configdb`, you only need to send this command to one :option:`mongos` instance.
-There are two optional
+Because the :option:`mongos` instances do not have state and distribute configuration in the :term:`configdb`s, you send this command to only one :option:`mongos` instance.

-   parameters:
+   There are two optional parameters:

    - **name**.
 If no name is specified, a name will be automatically provided to uniquely identify the shard.
-   - **maxSize** Unless specified shards will consume the total amount of available space if necessary.
+   - **maxSize** Unless specified, shards will consume the total amount of available space on their machines if necessary.
 Use the ``maxSize`` value to limit the amount of space the database can use.

      .. note::